arnav-singh-20/Legal-AI-Assistant/README.md

-# ⚖️ Lawgorithm — Legal Query Classification
+# ⚖️ Legal AI Assistant

 > AI-powered legal query classifier for the Indian Legal System using BERT